How to Explore New Delhi, India like a Local: Locals introduce their city.

 My favorite place to eat in New Delhi:

-It’s difficult to pick one place to eat in Delhi because the city is famous for its good food, so I will list a few places for different cuisines and budgets:
+It isn’t easy to pick one place to eat in Delhi because the city is famous for its good food so that I will list a few places for different cuisines and budgets:

 A typical dish of New Delhi:

 Butter chicken with naan.
 Butter chicken is a typical “Delhi” dinner dish.
 It’s a kind of chicken curry with chunks of chicken tikka in a thick tomato and butter-based curry.